ItzJashoo/jintendoslab/JOURNAL.md

 ---
-title: "Jintendo Slab"
+Title: "Jintendo Slab"
-author: "Jason Zhang"
+Author: "Jason Zhang"
-description: "It's gonna be a slab shaped console (kinda like a 2DS cuz I'm too lazy to learn how to make hinges) that you can play retro games on, will have battery, powered by RPI Z2W"
+Description: "A slab shaped console (kinda like a 2DS) that you can play retro games on, will have battery, powered by RPI Z2W"
-created_at: "2025-05-31"
+Created on: "2025-05-31"
 ---
 # May 31th: Research on parts and making a plan!
 Spent time researching how I'm gonna make all this since I never made a PCB or anything before